MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-change-type.md

+---
+author: Mamaylya
+description: Learn how to change anchor types (QR code, circular, or holographic) in the Microsoft Dynamics 365 Guides PC app ms.author: mamaylya ms.date: 10/01/2020 ms.service: crm-online ms.topic: article
+title: Change from one anchor type to another in the Dynamics 365 Guides PC app ms.reviewer: v-brycho
+---

 # Change from one anchor type to another in the Dynamics 365 Guides PC app

 You can anchor a guide in Microsoft Dynamics 365 Guides by using a QR code anchor, circular code anchor, or holographic anchor.
 It's easy to change from one anchor type to another after creating an anchor.